KoolKid-Development/KoolWeb/README.md

 # KoolWeb
-A custom minecraft portal whit koollauncher integration for you server!
+A custom minecraft portal with koollauncher integration for you server!
 ## License

 [MIT](https://choosealicense.com/licenses/mit/)